Uniquely smoking aroma and a nutty, roasted taste,this is what you’ll get with every spoon of this healthy freekeh soup.

 For all my readers and fellow bloggers, I hope this year will have only good news and happiness and that all your dreams come true.
 Enjoy the rest of the week.

-- soak in water for 30 minutes before cooking.
+- Wash freakeh thoroughly and soak in water for 10-15 minutes.